menghaoyu2002/interpoll/README.md

 Creating an account allows you to:
   - comment on polls
   - view your vote history, comment history, created polls
-  - edit an delete existing polls
+  - edit an delete your polls
+  - edit and delete your comments

+NOTE: This is a sample website.
+DO NOT USE ENTER A PERSONAL PASSWORD WHEN REGISTERING FOR AN ACCOUNT.
+THE DATABASE CAN BE ACCESSED FROM ALL SOURCES.